fgeller/kt/README.md

-# kt - a Kafka tool
+# kt - a Kafka tool that likes JSON.

 Some reasons why you might be interested: